Whispers through Time- Joni Scott

 What is it about?
 Why did you write a book at your age, especially as you are a math/science teacher?
 Fair questions which I will answer below.

-My sister, Heather has spent 15 years researching our lot, discovering in the process a lot of fascinating people , places and assorted facts.
+My sister, Heather spent 15 years researching our family.
+In the process she discovered a lot of fascinating people, places and assorted facts.
 She calls it going down the rabbit hole.
 A bit like Alice, you pop down supposedly for a moment and emerge days later having learnt a lot.

 ‘You’re writing a book?’ he scoffed.